-In order to increase value, you need to have a deep appreciation of the business problem and focus on problem-solving.
-Agile PMOs are aimed to define and provide value for the company including teams and stakeholders.
+To increase value, you need to have a deep appreciation of the business problem and focus on problem-solving.
+Agile PMOs are aimed to define and provide value for the company, including teams and stakeholders.
 In this case, three postulates should be taken into account:

 - Agile program management = advanced collaboration.
 You need to constantly communicate with people to learn what matters.
 Dialogs will help you understand the problem, define expectations, set priorities, and optimize collaboration.
 However, things do change even despite this preparation.

 - Priorities are constantly changing as well.
 According to Agile PMO, changes are expected, so you should be ready to adapt using iterative approaches wherever possible.
 They will lead to greater flexibility to handle changes.

 - Agile program management cannot be easy.
 You may still apply Agile principles in a traditional PMO even if you are not engaged in an Agile transformation.
 It will be very useful to determine value in every activity, constantly communicate with customers, team members, stakeholders, and other parties involved, and help them adapt by planning and embracing change.